iSanchezDev/MERN-Web-Push/app/README.md

 npm run build
 ```

-*Once you run this command the API offers the app at `localhost:3001/`*
+*Once you run this command the API offers the built html at `localhost:3001`*

 ## Featured